selfcustody/krux/docs/getting-started/installing/from-gui.en.md

 This option **erases ALL data from the device's flash memory**.
 On Linux, it will prompt for your password before.
 Once the process starts, the screen will appear frozen.
 When it's done, you can scroll down and see all the events that occurred.

->  👷🏾‍♀️ TIP: It's useful when your device is not working;

-> 🛡️  TIP: It's useful for security reasons;

-> ⚠️  TIP: To use Krux again, you'll need to re-flash the firmware on it.
+> ⚠️  TIP: It's useful when your device is not working or for security reasons.
+To use Krux again, you'll need to re-flash the firmware.

 <img width="600" src="../../../img/krux-installer/wipe_warn.png" alt="Wipe Warning" />

-> 🚧 TIP: Do not unplug or poweroff your device or computer.
+> ⚠️  TIP: Do not unplug or poweroff your device or computer.
 Wait until the process finishes.

 ----8<----
 tips-after-install.md